 Article 21.3 of the United Nations Universal Declaration of Human Rights states “The will of the people shall be the basis of the authority of government; this will shall be expressed in periodic and genuine elections which shall be by universal and equal suffrage and shall be held by secret vote or by equivalent free voting procedures.”
 The part about the will of the people relates to the right to consent.
 No person shall be forced or coerced to vote a certain way in elections, or to sign a petition.

 Article 23.1 of the United Nations Universal Declaration of Human Rights states “Everyone has the right to work, to free choice of employment, to just and favourable conditions of work and to protection against unemployment.”
 The part about “right to work” relates to right of consent in the sense that people should not be prevented from entering into consensual work agreements.
 The part about “free choice of employment” relates to the right of consent in the sense that no person shall be forced or coerced by another person to a work arrangement.
 However, we reject the “right to work” because that would imply someone has an obligation to provide a job.
 We do believe it’s important to help anyone who wants to work a productive and satisfactory job, but this is on a best-effort basis and it would be irresponsible for a state to guarantee a right to work (with the implied right to be paid for that work).
 The right to consent already protects an individual’s right to choose to work from other people interfering with their choice.

 If two people consent to a work arrangement, and it doesn’t violate anyone’s rights or any enacted regulation, then no person or government should interfere in their arrangement.
 It also means that legislatures must not enact regulation to arbitrarily limit what kind of work people do.
-Laws regulating work should be enacted to ensure that conditions are safe and people are treated well, not to appease the morality of some people and in effect impose their religion on other people.
+Laws regulating work should be enacted to ensure that conditions are safe and people are treated well, not to appease the morality of some people and in effect impose their religion or politics on other people.